 Congressman Hoyer's experience, know-how, and strong work ethic have led to increasing responsibilities within the House Democratic leadership.
-He previously served as House Majority Leader from 2007 to 2011 – which made him the highest-ranking Member of Congress from Maryland in history – and House Democratic Whip from 2003 to 2007 and in the 112th,113th, 114th and 115th Congresses.
+He has served as House Majority Leader since 2019 – making him the highest-ranking Member of Congress from Maryland in history.
+Previously he served as the House Majority Leader from 2007 to 2011 and as House Democratic Whip from 2003 to 2007 and from 2011 to 2019.
 Prior to serving in his first term as Whip, Congressman Hoyer served as Chair of the Democratic Caucus – the fourth-ranking position among House Democrats – from 1989 to 1995.
 He is the former Co-Chair (and a current member) of the Democratic Steering Committee, and served as the chief candidate recruiter for House Democrats from 1995 to 2000.
 Congressman Hoyer also served as Deputy Majority Whip from 1987 to 1989.
-Now in his 20th term in Congress, he also became the longest-serving Member of the U.S. House of Representatives from Maryland in history on June 4, 2007.
+Now in his 21st term in Congress, he also became the longest-serving Member of the U.S. House of Representatives from Maryland in history on June 4, 2007.

 A Commitment to Public Service and the Fifth Congressional District